Cinnamon French Toast

 Updated on Tue, 29 Apr 2025 22:39:26 GMT

-A stack of French toast with powdered sugar and drizzled with maple syrup.
-Save
+A stack of cinnamon French toast with berries on top.
+Save to Pinterest

 This cinnamon French toast transforms humble bread into a luxurious breakfast that feels like a warm hug on a plate.
 The combination of vanilla-scented custard and aromatic cinnamon creates that unmistakable aroma that fills the kitchen and beckons everyone to the table.